javiervela/spark-streaming-invoice-anomaly-detection/README.md

----
-title: Invoice Anomaly Detection Pipeline (Spark Streaming)
+# Invoice Anomaly Detection Pipeline (Spark Streaming)
-author: Javier Vela
-date: 2025-06-06
----

 This project implements a real-time data processing pipeline using Apache Spark Streaming to detect anomalous invoices.
 The system leverages both **KMeans** and **BisectingKMeans** clustering algorithms as alternative anomaly detection strategies.
 The objective is to enable future comparative evaluation of their performance via **A/B testing**.
 Additionally, the pipeline identifies malformed invoices and monitors cancellation patterns over time.

+> This project is an assignment for the course "Big Data" at the Master in Artificial Intelligence Research at the Universidad Internacional Menéndez Pelayo (UIMP).

 ---